Nancy Fish: Marriage to Barnum

 Fish accompanied Barnum during his European tours and was in constant communication with him through writing.
 It was rumoured that they were already in a relationship prior to the death of Barnum's first wife Charity on 19 November 1873.
 Indeed, upon hearing of Charity's death, Barnum travelled to Southport to be with Fish and her father John, and did not attend his wife's funeral.
 Fish married Barnum twice in 1874, at the Strand in London on 14 February and then at a Greek Orthodox church in New York City on 15 September in front of a large crowd.
 They honeymooned at the Windsor Hotel in New York City.
-She was 40 years his junior and described in the American press as "a young pretty Lancashire lass".
+She was 40 years his junior and was described in the American press as "a young pretty Lancashire lass".

 The marriage was reported to be a happy one, with Barnum's children from his first marriage being devoted to their new stepmother, despite their similar ages.
 Together the couple planned, built and furnished a new house in Bridgeport, Connecticut called Marina.
-Barnum died on 7 April 1891, leaving his widow $100,000, their home Marina, and an annuity of $40,000.
+Barnum died on 7 April 1891, leaving his widow $100,000 ($3.2 million in 2024 dollars), their home Marina, and an annuity of $40,000 ($1.3 million in 2024 dollars).
 The large size of the legacy displeased Barnum's children.
 As a widow, she applied for and received an American passport and travelled Europe before returning to the United States.
 On 4 July 1893, she unveiled the statue of her late husband at Seaside Park in Bridgeport.

 Fish does not appear as a character in the 2017 Barnum-inspired musical film The Greatest Showman, despite in reality being his wife during some of the film's events.